norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 * [Different Strokes](https://www.imdb.com/title/tt0077003/) (syndicated)
 * [the Cosby Show](https://www.imdb.com/title/tt0086687/)

 I remembered watching _Family Matters_ instead of _Full House_ because Carl Winslow was much cooler than Danny Tanner.
 I remembered Mister Cooper was a relatable mentor, while the next-door neighbor in _Boy Meets World_ was creepy.
-But earlier in the conversation it hadn't occurred to me how much of my TV family was black.
-My mind hadn't registered what they _were_, because that thinking was decidedly out of fashion when those memories were formed.
+But earlier in the conversation it hadn't occurred to me how much of my adolescent TV family was black.
+My mind hadn't registered what they _were_, because that thinking was decidedly out of fashion at the time those memories were formed.
 Is the way I remembered those characters - by their actions and interfaces - really all that different from cringing when I see `if isinstance(x, y):` in a Python codebase?
 The heyday of dynamically typed OOP languages like Python and Ruby coincided with societal pressure to "be colorblind" in a way that is hard to ignore.

 Then consider the era that gave rise to TypeScript and Pydantic - the 2010s.
 After a decade of dynamically typed code, many developers were tired of "magic soup" - applications filled with cryptic round-about logic, side effects that were impossible to debug, and class names that looked like the author was in training for BBC Countdown.
 These developers craved the structure, order, and simplicity of pattern matching, and with that came the return of typing and functional programming.